GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Linux.md

     cd ipop-linux_14.01.pre1
     ```

-2. Update config file with proper credentials (see below)
+2. Update the `config.json` file with proper credentials (see below)

     ```bash
     {